Serious about Security

 Card-processing systems adhere to the PCI Data Security Standard (PCI-DSS).

 Stopping fraud before it happens

-We stop fraud via live monitoring programs that analyze transactions as they’re happening.
-This is known as risk visualization.
+We stop fraud via live monitoring programmes that analyse transactions as they’re happening.
+This is known as risk visualisation.
 The approach helps us detect and investigate suspicious activity before a fraudulent charge takes place.
 This method is not only a pioneering way for us to protect merchants, but it’s also a better way to build an automated system to detect criminals that will scale as our business grows.

 Getting stronger as we grow

 We’ve designed Square to grow stronger the more people transact.
-The better data set we have to analyze, the smarter our anti-fraud algorithms become.
-Think of it this way: if cars on a highway drove by only occasionally, it’d be tough to distinguish the ones speeding from the ones travelling within the limit.
-But on a crowded highway, it’s easy to spot the reckless driver weaving in and out of traffic.
+The better data set we have to analyse, the smarter our anti-fraud algorithms become.
+Think of it this way: if cars on a motorway drove by only occasionally, it’d be tough to distinguish the ones speeding from the ones travelling within the limit.
+But on a crowded motorway, it’s easy to spot the reckless driver weaving in and out of traffic.
 Likewise, more Square customers allow our proprietary systems to spot the bad guys easily.

 Square’s network and servers are housed in a secure facility monitored around the clock by dedicated security staff.